-This course defines the scope and sequence of the elementary school curriculum, and the developmental learning of students in grades 1-6.
-Preservice teachers will view the understanding of student learning within a constructivist framework which emphasizes students' knowledge and experience that they bring to the classroom and how to build on that knowledge.
-Preservice teachers will learn how to implement the New York State Learning Standards and Ontario Expectations, assess student learning, and understand how technology enhances the development of student knowledge.
-Preservice teachers will also develop lesson plans which will engage learners of diverse background and need.
+This course defines the scope and sequence of the elementary school curriculum in the core areas of math, science, and social studies and the developmental learning of students in grades PreK-6.
+Prospective teachers will view student learning within a constructivist framework emphasizing the knowledge and experience that they bring to the classroom and how to build on that knowledge.
+Prospective teachers will learn how to implement the New York State Standards or Ontario Expectations, assess student learning, and understand how technology enhances the development of student knowledge.
+Prospective teachers will also develop lesson plans across the curriculum that will engage learners of diverse backgrounds and needs.